sfadschm/OriginC-Spectral-Analysis/docs/source/User Guide.rst

      * - :literal:`\  3D-Maps \ `
-       - E.g., time traces from *LabSpec*, peak maps from *NT-MDT* or Raman images generated with the *Raman Tool Set 2.0*.
+       - E.g., time traces from *LabSpec*, peak maps from *NT-MDT* or Raman images generated with the Raman *Live* Tool Set.
 The file structure must be *XY-I* ...
 File names are used as worksheet names.
          *XY*-coordinates and other axes are written to the user parameters.